kprussing/website/_posts/2014-09-26-least-squares.markdown

         src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
     </script>

 to the layout.
-However, I don't always want to use math, so I'll start with it just in this post at the top.
+I really wanted to put it only in the posts that needed math; however, it does not appear to work if it is not in the layout.

 We begin with a set of function of the independent variable
 \\(\{x_i\}\\) and dependent variables \\(\{y_i\}\\).
 We then select a